Assets of Community Value Register

 - A community interest group

-A building or piece of land is an asset of community value if it is at least partly within Tendring district and its main use has recently been to further the social wellbeing or social interest of the local community and it could do so in the future.
+A building or piece of land can be listed as an asset of community value if it is at least partly within Tendring district and its main use has recently been to further the social wellbeing or social interest of the local community and it could do so in the future.

 Nominations must include: -